English

-According to article 3 of the Statutes of the Foundation the Press Council is charged with the examination of complaints against violations of good journalistic practice.
+According to article 3 of the Statutes of the Foundation the Council for Journalism is charged with the examination of complaints against violations of good journalistic practice.
 But not every complaint leads to such an examination.
 Only they, who are to be considered as directly involved in a case of journalistic (mal)practice, can complain.

 Establishment and financing